 Pick up from town accommodation and/or Kununurra Visitors Centre prior to tour commencement at 7:00am.
 During the first part of the morning we head into Mirima National Park (with the option of a short trail walk) where you’ll be shadowed by the orange and black sandstone domes.
 Here you’ll learn about the native flora, fauna and cultural significance of the area, and view some rock art sites on the way out.

-Travelling further east, we head off-road to walk amongst some unique sandstone conglomerate outcrops that resemble a mini Bungle Bungle.
-Here you can explore any number rock shelters and find paintings that tell a timeless story.
+Travelling further east, we head off-road to walk amongst some unique sandstone conglomerate outcrops with some ancient petroglyphs.

 As we skirt the edge of town, we’ll take some detours to explore some other hidden geological and historical features, before passing through the agricultural areas and over the mighty Ord River.
 On the other side of Ivanhoe crossing we’ll set up by the river for morning tea and enjoy watching for and listening to the abundant birdlife.